 Intended Use of Proceeds Actual Use of Proceeds To advance the Company's properties and for general and administrative purposes.
-During the year ended April 30, 2019, the Company spent \$4,380,871 on property exploration costs, \$274,846 on property acquisition costs, and an additional \$933,691 on cash general and administrative expenses.
-During the year ended April 30, 2020, the Company spent \$3,741,014 on property exploration costs, \$429,844 on property acquisition costs including the acquisition of Minera Citation, and an additional \$834,989 on cash general and administrative costs.
-The majority of the funds raised in fiscal 2019 have been used primarily for exploration work, in particular on the Alamos (Quintera) property, with some additional amounts used for G&A. The amounts raised in the period subsequent to April 30, 2020 and to the date of this MD&A will be used to finance exploration activities on the Company's properties, as well as for G&A going forward.
+During the year ended April 30, 2021, the Company spent \$5.3 million on property exploration costs, \$521,684 on property acquisition costs, and an additional \$1.6 million on cash general and administrative expenses.
+During the year ended April 30, 2020, the Company spent \$3,741,014 on property exploration costs, \$429,844 on property acquisition costs and an additional \$834,989 on cash general and administrative costs.
+Prior period expenditures had been financed by funds raised in fiscal 2019, which have been fully expended as of April

+Intended Use of Proceeds Actual Use of Proceeds 30, 2021, have been used primarily for exploration work, in particular on the Alamos (Quintera) property, with some additional amounts used for G&A. The amounts raised in the year ended April 30, 2021 and to the date of this MD&A will be used to finance exploration activities on the Company's properties, as well as for G&A going forward.
 Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones The funds raised have been used to fund the Company's continuing exploration on the Alamos (Quintera) and other properties, and general working capital.